alpha-fi/clp-contracts/README.md

 ## Usage

 Please refer to the specific protocol documentation page to see the available tools and webapp functionality.
-In principal, to use our protocols you can use:
+Here are the principal tools:

 * our webapp (provides the integration for basic features)
 * [near-cli](https://github.com/near/near-cli) - a tool to make generic transactions and operations with NEAR blockchain runtime.